murkl/arch-os/installer/README.md

 The last two are what make leaving the installer a question rather than an exit: the ISO boots to run this, so quitting by accident would leave a machine that answers nothing.
-Both go through `leave_machine` in `lib.sh`, which unmounts whatever the installation had open and does nothing at all under `DEBUG=true`.
+Both call `unmount_target` first, so a machine on its way down does not take a half-written file system with it, and both do nothing at all under `DEBUG=true`.

 The third way out is `console:` in `installer.yaml`, and it runs nothing: the installer closes and the machine keeps running.
 See [iso/](../iso).